bcholodenko/Metadata-AI/README.md

 ### Tip: name your folders well

 If your folder is called something like `Christmas 1978`, `Summer Vacation`, or `8-79`, the tool will use that as a strong hint.
 Generic folders like `New Folder (2)` or `Scans_Batch_3` are ignored.

+### Tip: adding files mid-run

+In recursive mode, if new photos are copied into a subfolder that hasn't been reached yet, they'll be picked up automatically — the tool rescans each folder from disk just before processing it.

 ---